 i love books so much, especially visual ones to be used for inspiration. i’d love to make one myself some day, but that’s another story. read this post

-book review – print and pattern geometric was last modified: 09:30 by laura redburn
+book review – print and pattern geometric was last modified: 09:30 by kitty redburn

 i absolutely love flowers and i have for as long as i can remember. they fascinate me endlessly and in so many ways. i loved going on field trips to gaze upon nature and studying the flowers in the gardens of the many places i’ve lived over my life. i remember particularly liking foxgloves and hydrangeas. asking my nan and grandad a million questions about their garden and gazing especially lovingly at their magnolia tree. read this post